sotostzam/perceptron/search-algorithms/README.md

 ![graph-example](/images/romanianmap.jpg)

+Moreover, the dataset is orgnized in such a way that it included each city's distance from Bucharest in a straight line.
+This value is used by algorithms that are labeled as informed search algorithms.

 If you wish to see another example of the BFS or the DFS algorithms in action, i have also implemented them while traversing a binary search tree.
-The BFS is used to print the structure of the tree and the DFS to print the nodes in the following orders:
+The BFS is used to print the structure of the tree and the DFS to print the nodes in the following orders: pre-order, in-order and post-order.

-* pre-order
-* in-order
-* post-order

 If you wish to know more you can take a look at this repository:
 [Binary search tree](https://github.com/sotostzam/data-structures-and-algorithms)